Tom Hess (bowler)

 Tom Hess (born December 13, 1969) is a right-handed American professional bowler from Urbandale, Iowa, and is a member of the Professional Bowlers Association (PBA).
 He now bowls out of Granger, Iowa.
 Hess is a member of the PBA Hall of Fame in the Veterans/Senior category.

 Bowling career

 Hess began his PBA career as a Regional Tour player.
-He was the 2003 PBA Midwest Region Rookie of the Year, and the 2010–11 PBA Midwest Region Player of the Year.
-To date, he has won 13 PBA Regional and 4 PBA50 Regional titles.
+He was the 2003 PBA Midwest Region Rookie of the Year, the 2010–11 PBA Midwest Region Player of the Year, and the 2025 Midwest Region Senior Player of the Year.
+To date, he has won 12 PBA Regional and 9 PBA50 Regional titles.
 He has also been a three-time Iowa state champion.

 PBA Tour

 Hess did not bowl full-time on the PBA Tour until 2008.
 He won the 2011 USBC Masters for not only his first major title, but his first-ever PBA Tour victory.
 This victory earned him $50,000.